 |Fully Outsourced Payroll & Employment ?||

-Companies can outsource the employment and payroll of their staff in Morocco to a GEO, like Shield GEO.
+Companies can outsource payroll and employment of their staff in Morocco to a GEO, like Shield GEO.
 This is possible for both foreign workers and Moroccan nationals.
 This is the easiest, fastest and safest way to payroll staff in Morocco.

 Shield GEO manages all aspects of payroll for workers in Morocco, including taxes, withholding, social security payments and other statutory requirements.
 Shield GEO becomes the Employer of Record and employs the staff on behalf of the client.